darHH/tp/docs/UserGuide.md

 findsport s/basketball s/tennis
 ```

-This shows all contacts who play either basketball or tennis (or both).
+This shows all contacts who play either basketball or tennis (or both):

 ![Finding Friends by Sport](images/findsport_command.png)